-The Flicker Fund provides pandemic relief, wildfire response, and is designed for emergency response.
+The Flicker Fund provides crisis relief, climate fire response, and is designed for emergency response.

 The Seventh Generation Fund for Indigenous Peoples resides in the heart of the ancient redwoods, along the Pacific coast in Wiyot Territory.
 One native bird that bears cultural and spiritual significance to local Native Peoples of this region, and throughout the Indigenous World, is the flicker.
 It is a medicine bird; flicker feathers are often a part of ceremonies, and help make good medicine and bring healing.
 Their flight patterns also represent agility and the color and swiftness of a flame.